Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

 as well as the analogous stopping times $\sigma^{Y^j}_\beta$ for $Y^j$ to identify the duration of the foregoing enveloping.

-We now specify the clusters $Y^j$ selected for computing the local growth rate of $Y$.
-Suppose that at time $t$ with $t>s_i$, we can still envelope the support of $X^i$ by $\mathcal P^{X^i}_\beta(t)$ and the analogous enveloping for the support of $Y^j$ holds for any $j\in \Bbb N$ satisfying $t_j\in(s_i,t]$.
-Informally, we can ignore the clusters $Y^j$ born before $X^i$, because the probability that they can invade the initial part of the support of $X^i$ is small for small $t$ (cf. Lemma~\ref{lem:outclus+si}).
-Under such circumstances, simple geometric arguments show that only the $Y^j$ clusters born inside the space-time rectangle
+We now specify the clusters $Y^j$ selected for computing the local growth rate of~$Y$.
+Suppose that at time $t$ with $t>s_i$, we can still envelop the support of $X^i$ by $\mathcal P^{X^i}_\beta(t)$ and the analogous enveloping for the support of $Y^j$ holds for any $j\in\mathbb N$\vadjust{\goodbreak} satisfying $t_j\in (s_i,t]$.
+Informally, we can ignore the clusters $Y^j$ landing before $X^i$, because the probability that they can invade the initial part of the support of $X^i$ is small for small $t$ (cf. Lemma~\ref{lemoutclus+si}).
+Under such circumstances, simple geometric arguments show that only the $Y^j$ clusters landing inside the space--time rectangle

-can invade the initial part of the support of $X^i$ by time $t$ (see Lemma~\ref{lem:outclus+si}).
-We remark that this choice of clusters $Y^j$ for $(y_j,t_j)\in \mathcal R^{X^i}_\beta(t)$ is also used in \cite{MMP}.
+can invade the initial part of the support of $X^i$ by time $t$ (see Lemma~\ref{lemoutclus+si}).
+We remark that this choice of clusters $Y^j$ for $(y_j,t_j)\in\mathcal R^{X^i}_\beta(t)$ is also used in \cite{MMP}.